hchadeisson/mstr-kafka-sink/README.md

 * Handle MSTR Push API call back to a dedicated Kafka topic for real time scenarios

 # Special thanks
-To Alex Fernandez, who implemented this first and passed along the knowledge so we could reuse it
+To Alex Fernandes, who implemented this first and passed along the knowledge so we could reuse it